alanmontgomery/ionic-react-whatsapp-clone/README.md

 ### Included in this Ionic React Template/UI
 * Status, Settings, Starred Messages, Chats, View Chat, View Contacts, Calls pages
 * Reply-To in chat message using Ionic Animations and gestures (both swipe and long press)
-* Star messages and view them in starred from settingss
+* Star messages and view them in starred from settings
 * Notification badges (on chat list)
 * Read Receipts of chats
 * Notification counts